aws-samples/aws-gamelift-and-serverless-backend-sample/CppServerAndClient/README.md

-# GameLift Example with Serverless Backend: C++ Version (Server and Client)
+# GameLift Example with Serverless Backend: C++ Version Server and Client

-This subfolder contains the additional files for a C++ -based game server and client.
-All of the backend architecture, features and templates are used as they are from the main folder.
-You can refer to the [main README](../README.md) for details on the backend architecture.
+This subfolder contains the details for the C++ -based game server and client.
+See the [main README](../README.md) for details on the backend architecture.

 # Key features
 * **C++-based Game Server running on Amazon Linux 2**